statamic-rad-pack/runway/docs/upgrade-guides/v7-to-v8.md

 ## Overview

 :::warning Warning
-Please don't upgrade multiple versions at once (eg. from v6 to v8).
-Please upgrade one step at a time.
+Please don't upgrade multiple major versions at once (eg. from v6 to v8).
+You should upgrade one major version at a time.
 :::

 To get started with the upgrade process, follow the below steps: